-Cash flows from financing activities: Financing activities used cash of \$29.6 million for the year ended December 31, 2010 and used cash of \$64.1 million for the year ended December 31, 2009.
+Financing activities used cash of \$29.6 million and \$64.1 million for the years ended December 31, 2010 and 2009, respectively.
 This change of \$34.5 million was primarily a result of \$39.9 million spent in 2009 to repurchase 2.1 million shares of treasury stock at an average price of \$19.28 per share.
 The Company did not repurchase any stock in 2010.
-Also contributing to the change were additional proceeds of \$7.6 million in 2010 from the exercise of stock options, partially offset by an \$11.7 million increase in principal payments on long-term debt in 2010 as compared to 2009.
+Also contributing to the change was an \$11.7 million increase in principal payments on long-term debt in 2010 as compared to 2009.
+These changes were partially offset by additional proceeds of \$7.6 million in 2010 from the exercise of stock options.

 The Company's term loan includes covenants related to the consolidated leverage ratio and the consolidated fixed charge coverage ratio, as well as certain restrictions on additional investments and indebtedness.
-As of December 31, 2010, the Company is in compliance with all financial covenants as stated in the credit agreement.
+As of December 31, 2011, the Company is in compliance with all financial covenants as stated in the credit agreement.